Horizon Platforms Blog

 • Slates and tiles

-Where working from height is unavoidable, using the right equipment should be considered as the first port of call before sending employees to work at height.
+• Choose the right equipment: Where working from height is unavoidable, using the right equipment should be considered as the first port of call, including the use of appropriate equipment such as scissor lifts or cherry pickers.
 All measures should be taken to make the working space as safe as possible.